The Intercept: 2023–present: Independent organization

 In February 2024, The Intercept laid off 16 staff members, one-third of its newsroom.
-In April 2024, the outlet fired William Arkin and Ken Klippenstein resigned in protest.
-In July 2024, Jeremy Scahill and Ryan Grim left The Intercept to found their own news website, Drop Site News.
-The Intercept stated it was providing startup funding for the new site, that Scahill left with the support of the outlet, and that Scahill would continue participating in podcasts.
+In April 2024 the outlet fired William Arkin, and Ken Klippenstein resigned in protest.
+Later that month, Semafor reported that The Intercept was running out of money "and facing its own bitter civil war, with multiple feuding factions battling for power and two star journalists trying to take control".